lordryns/daisy/README.md

 - Image loading

+### Features to be added
+- Context box editing:
+The entire image is the context and any feature is global but when a context box is drawn on screen (using the left mouse button) the added features will only apply to the highlighted region

 ### How to install ?
 There are two ways of using Daisy (or at least there should be).
 The first are the pre-built binaries that'll be provided by the end of 0.1-stable but for now option 2 is the only viable solution